Gurlinkaur23/library-management-system/README.md

 ## Challenges Faced

-We ran into a few difficulties:

-1. **Making Sure Input is Right:**  I faced the challenge of making sure librarians enter information accurately.
-It involved designing a system to prevent unintentional errors.
+1. **Correct Input:**  I faced the challenge of making sure librarians enter information accurately.
+For this, I created separate methods to validate various inputs.
 2. **Dealing with Errors:** Creating ways to handle unexpected problems in the system was also challenging for me.
-I displayed descriptive error messages for the librarian.
+For this, I displayed descriptive error messages for the librarian.

 ## Test Cases